sparkfun/SFE_CC3000_Library/README.md

 Getting Started
 ---------------

-* Download the Git repository as a ZIP ("Download as ZIP" button)
+* Download the Git repository as a ZIP ("Download ZIP" button)
 * Unzip
 * Copy the entire directory (SFE_CC3000_Library) to <Arduino installation directory>/libraries
 * Open the Arduino program